ameeraarfaa/card-game/README.md

         ```
          java -jar cards.jar
         ```
-3. Follow instructions on Terminal
+3. Follow instructions on terminal to play the gmae.

 ## Given Pack Files
 These files can be found in the 'Res' folder.
 In each pack, denominations are included up to a point where the total number of cards, calculated as 4 copies of each denomination, satisfies the 8*N rule, where N is the number of players.
 This ensures that the total number of cards in the pack aligns with the required card count for the game, and confirms that it is legal for the denomination of a card to exceed N. For example: